Loading…

 Limitations

-Adiseal adhesive is suitable at bonding most types of plastics but it’s not suitable for some plastics like polypropylene or polyethylene.
+Adiseal adhesive is suitable at bonding most types of plastics but it’s not suitable for some plastics like polypropylene, polyurethane and polyethylene.

 How to glue plastic to metal